CSU-QSPT/PBPK-workshop/Day1_AM/README.txt

 Goals for this session
 ----------------------

+1. Preliminaries
+    - Computer/environment setup
+    - Revision control

-1. Introduction to PBPK modeling
+2. Introduction to PBPK modeling
 	- Presentation

-2. Begin writing models in MCSim
+3. Begin writing models in MCSim

-3. Post-process MCSim output
+4. Post-process MCSim output

-4. Integrate MCSim output with data in Python
+5. Integrate MCSim output with data in Python
 	- Introduce idea of using Python to parse output from MCSim